Getting ready for a big job interview?

 But, what is the best way to organize your answers to behavioral interview questions?
 The STAR Method.

-One way to prepare for behavioral interview questions that ask you to describe a difficult work situation is to reflect on your previous roles.
+One way to prepare for behavioral interview questions is to reflect on your previous roles.
+Your resume is a great resource for this purpose.

 For example, if you know you’ll be asked how to handle tough deadlines, look at your work history.
 Is there an achievement that aligns with this issue?